 Bertrand Russell the infamous skeptic and philosopher gave the following explanation for his lack of belief in the traditional theology of God.
 He said that since objective “evil’ can be substantiated in the world (famine, flood, disease, death, pain, suffering etc.) the notion of an all good God can not be established.
 And since a God that is both good and evil is not theologically, philosophically, and rationally sound – he would chose not to believe in the concept of God entirely.

 This argument left me pondering a very depressing follow-up: If evil can be objectively substantiated, then unless objective goodness could also be substantiated there would exist the possibility that there may be in fact a God – but this God is “evil”.

 So then what is there in this life and this universe that like the tornado or the hurricane could be classified as “objectively good”?

 You might say, well a rainbow is beautiful.
 But beauty is in the eye of the beholder.
 It is “subjective”.
 Nothing is objectively beautiful.

 Pain is objectively evil.
 It makes living things suffer.
 Disease, death and dying are objectively evil.
 Even “salvation” and a reward for suffering and cruelty does not compensate or justify the infliction of cruelty and suffering.
 The offering of an ice cream cone after an unwarranted beating does not redeem the fact of the unwarranted beating.
 What is there that is objectively good?

 Well, I have my first rather self-centered egotistical argument.

 The most obvious thing that I recognize as objectively good is me.

 Inside me there exists a positive desire to established goodness, justice, love and peace in the world.

 You might say that this is not objective but subjective.
-It would only be objective if all people felt the same or if my personal desires in this regard could be substantiated by all who observe me and my actions.
+It would only be objective if all people felt the same as me or if my personal desires in this regard could be substantiated by all who observe me and my actions.